YashGaur000/Retro-Doggies-NFT/ClassyDogs-NFT-Project-main/README.md

     MUMBAI_RPC_URL="Your mumbai RPC url from alchemy or infura" PRIVATE_KEY="your private key"
    ```
-* <b>NOTE :</b> Only the private key is needed when deploying to the ganache network, the others variables are for deploying to the testnets or real networks and etherscan api key is for verifying your contracts on rinkeby etherscan.

-Then in the config folder you'll find the collection config file where you must add the NFT name & decription and the IPFS CID for both the nfts and the hidden nft those you get from pinata, you can also change the minting cost and the maximum supply.
+ the IPFS CID for both the nfts and the hidden nft those you get from pinata, you can also change the minting cost and the maximum supply.
    ```sh
     tokenName: "Classy Dogs Collection",
     tokenSymbol: 'CD',